dmartin153/cleardemand-heatmaps/README.md

 ## plotter.py
 This file contains functions used for saving basic plots.
 Not used by the interactive Bokeh heatmap.
 Currently, this includes:
-- build_heatmap -- function used to make a heatmap
+- build_basic_heatmap -- function used to make a heatmap

-## heatmap
+- build_sorted_heatmap -- function used to make a crudely sorted heatmap
-This folder contains the code to run the heatmap app through Bokeh.
-It can be run by entering the command
+- correlation_plots -- function used to make correlation plots off different columns

-`bokeh serve --show heatmap`
+- drop_nans -- function used to drop missing rows for correlation_plots

-from the main directory, assuming it can access an appropriate csv file.
+- check_dir -- function used to make new folders when necessary for plot storage locations